Loading Runway...

 Confidence scoring

-Every assessment includes a confidence grade.
-When data quality is low or evidence is sparse, score ranges widen and limitations are stated explicitly.
+Every assessment includes a confidence grade (A–D).
+When data quality is low or evidence is sparse, the score range widens and we state the limitation explicitly.
+We do not manufacture precision we do not have.

 Most career tools are static — the analysis you get today is the same analysis you would have got six months ago.
 Runway is built differently.
 The underlying intelligence layer gets more accurate over time.